-Health and social care, in all its guises, represents a significant proportion of our business, and we have worked with a variety of providers.
-Some have been family run businesses specialising in a particular element, such as paediatrics or learning difficulties, while others offer a broad range of services which can include domiciliary care, end of life care, day and night care, specialist dementia care, domestic services and live-in carers.
+Health and social care, in all its guises, represents a significant proportion of our business, and we have worked with a variety of providers for contracts such as provision of domiciliary care.

 Type of Project

 Strict word limits for most questions, in complex subject areas

 The large amount of policies and procedures required to support each question

 The introduction of a business plan

 - Output – 30,000 words of narrative response, and policies and procedures